vixns/mesos-dns/docs/docs/configuration-parameters.md

 - `docker`: Docker containerizer IP. **DEPRECATED**
 - `netinfo`: Mesos 0.25 NetworkInfo.

-`UseContainerPorts` is a boolean field that controls whether Mesos-DNS use the container ports from the containerinfos port mapping definitions.
+`SRVPreferContainerPorts` is a boolean field that controls whether Mesos-DNS use the container ports from the containerinfos port mapping definitions.
 It return the container port only if a match is found, the host port otherwise.
 This behavioir requires the `netinfo` IPSource.